josecamachop/FCParser/FCParser_user_manual.md

 **Deparsing_output:** In this field the output directory for the _deparsed_ raw data and the stats file are defined.
 This configuration is only used for _deparsing_ process.

-**Threshold:** The upper limit of log entries by datasource can be specified in the threshold parameter.
+**Threshold:** The upper limit of log entries per datasource that will appear in the output file.

 <p align="center">-Learning parameters-</p>